Meet Golda Schultz

 Where she began

 Golda was born in Cape Town, South Africa, in 1983.
 Her mother is a retired nurse, and her father is a retired university professor of Mathematics.
 Golda studied journalism at Rhodes University before switching to singing at the University of Cape Town, and then at the Juilliard School in New York.

 In 2011, Golda won a place at the Opera Studio of the Bavarian State Opera in Munich, after which her career developed rapidly.

-From her base in Germany she has conquered the world’s opera houses and concert halls, from the Vienna State Opera to the Salzburg Festival; and from La Scala, Milan, to the Metropolitan Opera in New York, to name but four.
+From her base in Germany, she has conquered the world’s opera houses and concert halls, from the Vienna State Opera to the Salzburg Festival; and from the Royal Opera House in London to the Metropolitan Opera in New York, to name but four.

 Where she’s been